cfcanaoj/HydroSchool2022/vis3D/README.md

 [Go to top](../README.md)

-## How to run

-### compile
 This is the instruction for CfCA hydro school 2022.

+## Make HDF files and xdmf text

+To learn about VisIt and paraview, you need to make the data for it.
 First login the analysis server.

     ssh <your account>@an**.cfca.nao.ac.jp